 For flights that depart in more than seven days, we will notify customers in a timely manner of changes in their itineraries (including changes in the scheduled departure time, as well as delays or cancellations) through notification services (including email) to the extent such services are offered by ANA, to passengers who register on the ANA Website to receive email updates and upon request through the ANA Website and the Customer Service Center in the U.S.

-After purchasing a ticket, a receipt will be sent to the email address you provided when you made your reservation.
 You can also display and print your ticket from the ANA Website.

 If you have purchased your ticket(s) from ANA (including using Flight Awards), you can also use the link below to see and print your receipt—from the date of purchase until 90 days after the departure date of the final segment of the itinerary, and within two years of the ticket issue date.
 Please have your ticket number ready.